 staff to be attired in shirt and tie.

-Predicably he always preferred those
+Predictably he always preferred those

-shirts be crisp white shirts.
-On his
+shirts be crisp white.
+On his way to

-he acquired the patience and stamina
+personality acquired the patience

-to appreciate the long term rewards
+and stamina to appreciate the long

-of hard work?
-How about from
+term rewards of hard work?
+How

 literally every member of his family

 toiling for years on the GM assembly lines when he was a kid growing up in Flint, Michigan.